sdjbabin/ML-Project-TRI-3/README.md

 ![image](https://github.com/sdjbabin/ML-Project-TRI-3/assets/137878044/015cef75-13fe-4177-be53-1779313ffa5b)

-**GitHub README File: Comprehensive Analysis of Astronomical Data**

----

-# Comprehensive Analysis of Astronomical Data
+**AstroML: A study on Machine Learning tools for analyzing Astronomical Data**

 This repository contains code and documentation for a comprehensive analysis of astronomical data, focusing on the classification of stars and galaxies using various machine learning and data analysis techniques.
 The analysis covers three main areas: stellar classification, star clustering, and galaxy morphological classification.